acer51-doctom/how-to-JNUSTool/README.md

 A lot of this guide is WIP (=Work In Progress) and will be completed soon!!!!

-Every file needed will be in the Releases section
+Every file needed will be in the Releases section (excluding Tiramisu or Aroma since I assume you already have cfw...)

 ----------------------------------------------------------------------------